 Micro inverters provide a solution for clients where there's unavoidable variation in environmental conditions – such as partial shading, cloudy skies or when panels are spread over multiple roof faces – causing difference in performance between panels.
 Yet, even in perfect conditions, micro inverters outdo string inverters by 9 to 25 per cent, according to Kunal.

 "Sometimes when people have smaller roofs and they want to put panels on three different sections, you can do this with micro inverters because each individual panel is performing to the best possible output they have.
 In a string inverter system this isn't possible."

 Enphase micro inverters

 Many people install solar panels because they want a level of control over how they use and spend energy.
-Because micro inverters are linked to individual panels, users can monitor how their system function in a way series inverters cant.
+Because micro inverters are linked to individual panels, users can monitor how their system functions in a way series inverters can’t.

 Linking micro inverters and solar batteries

 Batteries are the future of solar power, giving homeowners a way to store the energy produced by the sun they're not using for a later date.
 Micro inverters are 'battery-ready' from day one, so users who have an existing Enphase system can retrofit batteries when it suits them, without needing to install additional equipment.

 To find out more about RKS Solar and Consulting's solar panel solutions, or to find out how to get more detailed information out of your Enphase micro inverter system, get in touch with our friendly team today.